pourmalek/covir2/README.md

 <br/><br/>

-**Questions: Why are the international COVID-19 epidemic models not very accurate in predicting new waves’ timing in Iran?**
+**Question: Why are the international COVID-19 epidemic models not very accurate in predicting new waves’ timing in Iran?**

 **Answer: Garbage in, garbage out.**